San7o/hive-operator/README.md

 ### How we decide which pod to access?

 First, we need to define how do we filter containers.
-This can be done throught custom kubernetes configurations, mainly by namespaces and labels.
-This is something kubernetes understand so we need to query kubernetes itself for the pods that mach those filters.
-This is quite easy from a go kubernetes client, we just need to call the right function:
+This can be done throught custom kubernetes configurations, utually using namespaces and labels.
+This is something kubernetes understand so we need to query kubernetes itself for the pods that match those filters.
+This is quite easy from a kubernetes client in go, we just need to call the right function:

 ```go